OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Explanations

-A (Correct): This is correct because an approval is sometimes strictly dependent on a specific product or service.
+A (Correct): This is correct because an approval is sometimes strictly dependent on a specific product or service and the specific component version.
 Every package upgrade must be an explicit decision included in compliance processes to avoid unforeseen complications, such as changes in code licensing or hidden sub-dependencies.

-B (Incorrect): This is incorrect because while keeping packages current for security reasons is important, updates cannot bypass formal workflows; version changes must remain integrated into the compliance check loop to prevent tracking breakdowns.
+B (Incorrect): This is incorrect because while keeping packages current for security reasons is very important, updates cannot bypass formal workflows; version changes must remain integrated into the compliance check loop to prevent process and policy breakdowns.

 C (Incorrect): This is incorrect because a local process failure does not transfer or alter your compliance obligations, nor does it shift proprietary restrictions onto an external upstream supplier.